I wanted to capture these books for my own personal memories and hope that you may enjoy reading them as well.

 This is a great fiction book.
 The characters of the book were extremely relateable to me, and I am sure

 I love the characters and how they were so driven to continue with their dreams and reality.
 From the book I loved the idea of the womens group that was written about and went on to set up a Womens Personal Development group.
 Although my group is currently on hold, I love to see how the power of Women Supporting Women can make changes, and although this book was fiction I got the feeling that the author … also felt the same in her personal life and was brought to life in the book.

-I don’t tend to read many fiction book anymore, however in my twenties, fiction books were what I loved reading and two authors in particular had an impact on me.
+I don’t tend to read many fiction books anymore, however in my twenties, fiction books were what I loved reading and three authors in particular had an impact on me.